irqize/node-steam-market-sell-bot/README.md

 # node-steam-market-sell-bot
 node.js script for selling items on steam market

+DISCLAIMER : Using bots is against Steam's TOS (```You may not use Cheats, automation software (bots), mods, hacks, or any other unauthorized third-party software, to modify or automate any Subscription Marketplace process.```).
+I do not take any responsibility for any damage that using this may cause.

 ## Usage
 Run ```npm install``` indside of script's directory in terminal.